[Updated] The Roadmap for Reopening Hair Salons Across the UK

 He added: “We’re hoping this is a one-way road to freedom, made possible by the vaccine programme.”

-There will be four conditions that will need to be met at each phase of lockdown easing with five weeks apart.
+There will be four conditions that will need to be met at each phase of lockdown easing in England with five weeks apart.
 The roadmap to reopening will start from 8 March and the conditions to be followed for each step of reopening are:

 - The COVID-19 vaccine programme going to plan.